beagan-svg/Google-Sheets-to-Text-File/README.md

 pip install oauth2client
 pip install openpyxl
 ```
-3. Replace string with ID of the document you want to download.
+3. In the sheet_to_text.py file, replace string with ID of the document you want to download.
 ID can be found on google sheet URL.
+Example:
 ```bash
 1zN7iNrgDse61K8ZLzpo7xY4aqOY6CONnEvIQoDLfDLQ would be the ID for the URL: https://docs.google.com/spreadsheets/d/1zN7iNrgDse61K8ZLzpo7xY4aqOY6CONnEvIQoDLfDLQ/
 ```